Gila Gamliel: Career

 Gamliel was placed 25th on the Likud list for the 1999 elections, but missed out on a place in the Knesset when the party won only 19 seats.
 In 2003 she surprisingly won 11th place on the Likud list for the elections that year, ahead of several cabinet ministers.
 She became a Knesset member when the party won 38 seats, standing down as head of the Ben-Gurion University students' union, where she was replaced by Assulin.
 Following her election to the Knesset, police decided to open an investigation into the suspected transfer of student funds into a private company.
 She was also accused of blackmailing a fellow student council member in order to retain the chairmanship of the students' association of the Ben-Gurion University of the Negev at the time.
 Gamliel denied both accusations.
-In November 2003, the fraud police decided to stop the investigations against her because of the lack of enough evidence.
+In November 2003, the fraud police decided to stop the investigations against her because of the lack of sufficient evidence.

 In June 2003 she and three other Likud MKs were banned from the Likud faction for three months after voting against government economic policy.
-During her first term in the Knesset she chaired the committee on the Status of Women, and in March 2005 was appointed Deputy Minister of Agriculture.
+During her first term in the Knesset she chaired the Committee on the Status of Women, and in March 2005 was appointed Deputy Minister of Agriculture.